Ratings & Rankings

 Forbes Magazine: OWU ranks No. 1 in Ohio and No. 17 among “America’s Most Entrepreneurial Colleges 2015.”
 Complete story

-The Fiske Guide To Colleges: One of the “best and most interesting” four-year colleges in the United States, Canada, and Great Britain and a “small school with a big commitment to providing its students with a well-rounded education.”
+The Fiske Guide to Colleges: One of the “best and most interesting” four-year colleges in the United States, Canada, Great Britain, and Ireland – a “small school with a big commitment to providing its students with a well-rounded education.”
 Complete story

 Colleges That Change Lives: One of only 40 U.S. colleges and universities included in the latest guidebook created by a former New York Times education editor.
 Newest edition